Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 ```

-This is a classification problem and mlr3 follows a specific pattern when you are building a model.
+This is a classification problem, and mlr3 follows a specific pattern when building a model.
 The data is placed in an object called a task:

 ```r